juliaadamczyk/blum-bum/README.md

 This is a sample landing page created during Le Wagon web development course.

-If you wish to view the page in web browser please visit <a href=https://julemon.github.io/blum-bum/> https://julemon.github.io/blum-bum</a>
+If you wish to view the page in web browser please visit https://juliadamczyk.github.io/blum-bum